otaviojava/money-api-book/en/chapter6_3_1.md

 #### Currency Predicates

 **Moneta** Provides currency predicates that help in filtering based on the currency.
-These predicates could be inclusive or exclusive as we will so through the examples.
+These predicates could be inclusive or exclusive as we will show through the examples.

 * `isCurrency(CurrencyUnit... currencies)`: Returns true if the `MonetaryAmount` has one of these currencies.